transloadit/uppy/docs/companion.md

 enabled, it will lead to _faster uploads_ because companion will start uploading at the same time as downloading using `stream.pipe`.
 If `false`, files will be fully downloaded first, then uploaded.
 Defaults to `true`.

+#### `streamingUploadSizeless` `COMPANION_STREAMING_UPLOAD_SIZELESS`

+A boolean flag to tell Companion whether to also upload files that have an unknown size.
+Currently this is only supported for Tus uploads.
+Note that this requires an optional extension on the Tus server.
+Default is `false`.
+If set to `true`, `streamingUpload` has to be also set to `true`.

 #### `maxFileSize` `COMPANION_MAX_FILE_SIZE`